 - The ability to maintain grace under pressure and meet deadlines in a fast-paced, ever changing environment;

 - Interest in state politics, water policy, and developing sophisticated political strategy;

 - Ability to navigate difficult conversations with people who don’t agree with us or who have competing priorities;

 - Ability to interact and engage easily and naturally with anyone, regardless of their background, knowledge of our issues, or involvement with our organization;

 - Professionalism to act as a representative of Conservation Colorado in a myriad of situations and circumstances.

 Spanish/English bilingual is beneficial, but not a requirement.
 The position requires a willingness to work evening and weekend hours as needed.

 Compensation depends on experience and is highly competitive.
 Includes health/dental benefits, retirement with match, paid time off program and sabbatical program.

 We are committed to building a more diverse and inclusive organization and conservation movement to fully represent and engage all Coloradans and to build as powerful a movement as we can.
 Recruiting staff that better reflects Colorado is a priority and we encourage applicants from all cultures, race, ethnicity, geographies, political affiliation, and all other identities represented in Colorado or protected by law.

-Please send a cover letter and resume by July 4th, 2016 to Jessica Goad, Communications Director, at firstname.lastname@example.org.
-In your email please include where you saw this job posting.
+To Apply: Please send a cover letter and resume by November 11th to Theresa Conley, Advocacy Director, at email@example.com.
+Please indicate in your letter where you saw this posting.
 No phone calls please.